 How it works

-The art is available for purchase via an online auction.
-Bidding is open now.
-Don’t worry, no financial information is needed upfront.
-Each piece has a starting price tag of $200 + the minimum bid increment is an additional $25.
+The art is available for purchase via an online auction — bidding is now open.
+Each piece has a starting price tag of $100 + the minimum bid increment is an additional $50.

-The proceeds will be split three ways — among the artist, Arts Connect, and the student’s school to be used for the arts program + art supplies.
+The proceeds will be split three ways — with the artist, Arts Connect, and the student’s school to support the arts program + art supplies.

-The auction will end at the closing reception held on Fri., Oct.
-14 from 5:30-7:30 p.m.
-Click here to view the full catalog.
+The auction will end at the closing reception held on Friday, Dec.
+15, 6-7:30 p.m.
+View the full catalog online.